-Businesses are required to obtain opt-in before sending proactive business-initiated messages to customers outside the 24-hour window.
+Businesses are required to obtain opt-in before opening marketing, utility, and authentication conversations with customers outside the 24-hour window.
 Businesses can obtain opt-in in a multitude of ways, both on and off WhatsApp.
 Ultimately, we want to help people receive useful, expected information from businesses they want to hear from.

 Opt-in methods such as via your website, interactive voice response (IVR) flows or in a WhatsApp thread are acceptable.